shusin001/junks/README.md

 - "Alexa, what's the time?"
 - "Alexa, play a song by Queen"
 - "Alexa, add 'buy groceries' to my to-do list"
-- "Alexa, what's the weather in London?"
+- "Alexa, what's the weather in London?"......

-## Privacy and Security

-Please be aware of the privacy and security implications of using a voice assistant.
-The assistant will have access to your microphone and may store your voice commands.
-If you configure the email feature, the assistant will also have access to your email credentials.

 ## Future Improvements